mfisher87/mfisher87.github.io/content/posts/website-repo-pr-preview/index.md

 ## 🔍 Achieving Pull Request previews {#sec-after-gh-pages-background}

 While GitHub Pages doesn't yet support Pull Request previews, I still want to use GitHub Pages for my live site.
-The workflow diagram shown above will be used when PRs are merged or when commits are pushed to the `main` branch.
+The workflow shown in @fig-gh-pages-workflow will be used when PRs are merged or when commits are pushed to the `main` branch.

 For the PR previews, I'll temporarily use a third-party free service: Netlify.

-![An additional workflow for deploying Pull Request previews](github-actions-netlify-workflow.png)
+![An additional workflow for deploying Pull Request previews](github-actions-netlify-workflow.png){#fig-netlify-workflow}

 ### Why Netlify?